frankleitelemoscosta/The_Walking_in_Matrix/README.md

 <h3>Extract of informations and Filling in the data file</h3>

 <p style = "text-align = justify">
-Before the extract ocurre one insertion, where the first comand is open and write the file data that not have the matrix for walking, in this moment the function "SetMatrixSize" and function "SaveMatrix" are called and insert in the file the size and the elements of the matrix, the location where this
+Before the extract happened one insertion, where the first comand is open and write the file data that not have the matrix for walking, in this moment the function "SetMatrixSize" and function "SaveMatrix" are called and insert in the file the size and the elements of the matrix, the location where this